Marionette-Software/.github/profile/README.md

-## #1 Software for CRYPTO & FIAT CURRENCY STORAGE and TRADING as a Public-facing Service.
+## #1 Software for CRYPTO & FIAT CURRENCY TRADING, INVESTMENT and STORAGE as a Public-facing Service.

 ## Deploy the software in its core configuration and build your Proof of Concept